Yuba North Fork near Goodyear Bar

 Shuttle: 13 miles (20 minutes) one-way

-Maps: Plumas NF, AAA Feather and Yuba, Topo, Topo2
+Maps: Plumas NF, AAA Feather and Yuba, Topo

 Season: spring into early summer, from snowmelt

-The Holbek/Stanley book says the stretch below Goodyear Bar makes a good intermediate run, but I think those 9 miles are too tough for that (the Kern below Borel Powerhouse is a better class III-IV transitional run).
+The Holbek/Stanley book says the stretch below Goodyear Bar makes a good intermediate run, but parts of this 9 mile stretch are quite tough.
 Besides class V- Maytag, boaters must contend with two solid class IV rapids, Two Pair and Son of Maytag.
-It seems better just to call this an advanced run and combine it with Rossasco Ravine upstream.
+It might be better to call this an advanced run and combine it with Rossasco Ravine upstream.
 Although nearby highway 49 degrades the scenery somewhat, it does provide a convenient escape route if the river proves too much for you.

 At high flows, boaters sometimes swim for a long distance in cold water.
 In 1995 one commercial rafting passenger died after such a swim at 4000 cfs.
 I personally know one woman who would have perished if an alert camper had not plucked her from the water above the highway 49 bridge.
 Upstream in Rossasco Ravine, a high-water 1995 commercial rafting death is listed in the AWA accidents database, but my memory is that more deaths have occurred on that section of the North Yuba.